adorsys/open-banking-gateway/docs/architecture/dictionary.md

 For the purpose of kepping the overall architecture of this framework simple, we will require native applications to provide the same behavior as the WebBrowser described above.

 ### <a name="UserAgentContext"></a> UserAgentContext
-All information associated with the PsuUserAgent.
-Like PSU-IP-Address, PSU-IP-Port, PSU-Accept, PSU-Accept-Charset, PSU-Accept-Encoding, PSU-Accept-Language, PSU-Device-ID, PSU-User-Agent, PSU-Geo-Location, PSU-Http-Method.
-Many backend API will require provisioning of the UserAgentContext to perform verification of the authenticity of the original PSU request and to customize the response produced for intermediary layers.
+Independent on the type of PsuUgerAgent, OpenBanking interfaces will require transmission of a class of information associated with the PsuUserAgent so they can perform verification of the authenticity of the original PSU request and customize the response produced for intermediary layers.
+We group these data under the name "UserAgentContext".
+Following header names account among the UserAgentContext: IP-Address, IP-Port, Accept, Accept-Charset, Accept-Encoding, Accept-Language, Device-ID, User-Agent, Geo-Location, Http-Method.

 ### <a name="FinTechUI"></a> FinTechUI
 UI Application running on the PsuUserAgent and used by the PSU to access the FinTechApi